 - Series 5 could almost be considered a deconstruction — the "total event collapse" at the end destroys all of time, including before the event that caused it (i.e. the TARDIS exploding), cracking but not destroying all of space and time (and having other effects as well).
 This, on top of giving us the season's Arc Symbol, also alerts the rest of the universe to the disaster and prompts them to form an alliance to stop it, tracing the cracks to the TARDIS and assuming it's the Doctor that will have caused it.
-When the collapse finally happens, the Doctor doesn't particularly care about why (and it wasn't finally explained until The Time of the Doctor, about three and a half years later), he just wants to stop it from ever having happened.
-The results, by the way, are devastating — Earth is one of only two celestial bodies (the other being the moon) that has ever been in the sky, and by 1996 what little is left of the universe is starting to fall apart (the cracks are reappearing, people are vanishing from history, and history itself has begun to collapse.
+When the collapse finally happens, the Doctor doesn't particularly care about why (and it wasn't finally explained until three and a half years later), he just wants to stop it from ever having happened.
+The results, by the way, are devastating — Earth is one of only two celestial bodies (the other being the moon) that has ever been in the sky, and by 1996 what little is left of the universe is starting to fall apart.
 In fact, the universe is so mangled that they can't repair it — their only option is to completely reboot it, which involves, among other things, erasing the Doctor from history.
-Quite a literal example, then.
+He gets better.
 It's eventually revealed the whole thing was an elaborate and thorough assassination attempt that almost worked.